7 Common Loss Functions in Machine Learning

 UPDATED BY

-The loss function is a method of evaluating how well your machine learning algorithm models your featured data set.
-In other words, loss functions are a measurement of how good your model is in terms of predicting the expected outcome.
+A loss function is a method of evaluating how well your machine learning algorithm models your featured data set.
+In other words, loss functions are a measurement of how good your model is at predicting outcomes.

 The loss function is directly related to the predictions of the model you’ve built.
 If your loss function value is low, your model will provide good results.
 The loss function (or rather, the cost function) you use to evaluate the model performance needs to be minimized to improve its performance.